 Alyson Earl – Executive Director

-Alyson grew up on an old, non-working dairy farm in rural New York State.
-As a little girl, her grandparents taught her ways to garden that were based on robust soil health.
-As a teenager, when she wasn’t helping her parents to restore the woodlands on their 100-acre property, she could be found on horseback exploring nearby state game lands.
-After studying Agricultural Economics at Cornell University, Alyson spent eight years in the military, followed by four years teaching math to students with learning disabilities.
-She spent three years as operations manager for an ecological design and restoration firm where she learned how to incorporate GIS with her AutoCAD skills, source native plants, and manage multi-phased construction projects.
-In 2015, Alyson was hired to lead the Horn Farm Center ‘from concept to impact’–to collaborate with other organizations to create a local food system that feeds people while undoing some of the damage that industrial agriculture has wrought.
+Alyson Earl grew up on a 100-acre farm in rural New York State.
+Her grandparents showed her ways to garden that were based on robust soil health.
+As a teenager, when she wasn’t helping her parents to restore the buildings and woodlands on their 100-acre property, she could be found on horseback exploring nearby state game lands.
+After graduating from Cornell University and completing her military service, Alyson spent years wandering through many towns and jobs honing her skills and looking for a way and a place where she could work to facilitate positive changes in our food system.
+In 2015, Alyson found such a place.
+She was hired to lead the Horn Farm Center for Agricultural Education ‘from concept to impact’–to create a farming model based on soil health, biodiversity, and mutually beneficial relationships.
+Alyson considers herself to be a practical visionary with the soul of a poet.
+She is currently researching the interrelatedness of inner and outer landscapes.
 Contact Alyson

 Jonathan Darby – Education Director